 This page provides the latest information on the Covid-19 impact on our sport.
-It was last updated on 24th September 2020 following updated guidance from the UK Government.
+It was last updated on 19th July 2021.

-From 24 September, all sports clubs are required to display an official NHS QR code to support NHS Test and Trace.
-This does not replace any other requirement associated with recording members attendance as set out in the BDA return to training guidance.
-You can read more about these requirements here and create your QR code here.
+- Clubs may wish to display an official NHS QR code to support NHS Test and Trace.
+You can read more about NHS test and Trace here and create your QR code here.
 Clubs should discuss this with the premises where they are based and decide whether it is appropriate for this to be provided for the premises as a whole or for the dragon boat club as a separate entity.
-This will depend on the amount of mixing between different groups on the premises.

 Phase 1—a return to training in a dragon boat, but with only 8 paddlers and a helm in a 20-person dragon boat.
 This will allow for greater distance between the paddlers.
 No race events including inter-club races would take place during this stage.